 Properly winterizing your doors this winter can help increase your home’s energy efficiency by decreasing heating costs.
 A simple spot-check can help you winterize, and storm doors provide additional protection.
 Here are some tips to help you winterize your door.

 First, check the insulating weatherstrip around the door.

-Close your exterior door and run your hand along the edge from the inside, preferably on a windy day.
-You can also light a stick of incense and hold it near the edge of the door to watch for air flow.
-This will help you determine where the air is escaping from the house.
+Close your exterior door and run your hand along the edge from the inside(preferably on a windy day.)
+You can also light a candle or stick of incense and hold it near the side of the door to watch for airflow.
+Finding these spots will help you determine where the air is escaping from the house.
 If necessary, replace the weatherstripping to improve the seal.

 Adding a storm door to your home will provide an extra layer of protection against the harsh winter weather.
-Storm doors add a secondary barrier which decreases the amount of airflow through your doors.
-Harvey Building Products has several styles of storm doors to suit your needs:
+Storm doors add a secondary barrier, which decreases the amount of airflow through your doors.
+Storm doors also protect your front door against the elements.